openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-multimedia-media.md

 **Resolution Steps**

-The currently used format is not supported.
-The user needs to switch to a supported format.
+The current format or specification is not supported.
+Switch to a supported format.

-Refer to the actual module functionality for supported formats.
+For supported specifications, refer to the relevant module's specifications in the [Media Kit Introduction](../../../Dev_Guide/source_zh_cn/media/media/cj-media-kit-intro.md) based on the actual module functionality used.

 ## 5400107 Audio Focus Conflict